watsonmw/fe2-intro/docs/overview.md

 ## Amiga Blitter

-The Amiga has a co-processor called the [Blitter](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node0119.html), capable of drawing lines and filling spans (i.e. polygons), but FE2 only used it to clear the screen, not for filling polygons.
-The Blitter was best suited to working in parallel with the CPU and doing a few large operations, to make use of all the available memory bandwidth.
+The Amiga has a co-processor called the [Blitter](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node0119.html), capable of drawing lines and filling spans (i.e. drawing polygons), but FE2 only used it to clear the screen.
+The Blitter was best suited to working in parallel with the CPU and doing memory intensive operations, to make use of all the available memory bandwidth.

 But it was a bit tricky to use the Blitter for rendering polygons, it required a multi-step process for each polygon: